Gage-Technologies/gigo-documentation/pro/pro_purchase_2.md

 >![pro_purchase_3.svg.svg](https://raw.githubusercontent.com/Gage-Technologies/gigo-documentation/master/pro/pro_purchase_3.svg)
 >
 >
->Memberships are billed monthly and can be cancelled any time by simply clicking on their avatar and navigating to "Account Settings".
-The simply click "Membership" to manage all things membership related.
+>Memberships are billed monthly and can be canceled at any time by simply clicking on their avatar and navigating to "Account Settings".
+Simply click "Membership" to manage all things membership-related.
 >
 >![pro_purchase_4.svg.svg](https://raw.githubusercontent.com/Gage-Technologies/gigo-documentation/master/pro/pro_purchase_4.svg)
 >
->Here you can cancel membership, change payment methods, and view upcoming and previous payments.
+>Here you can cancel your membership, change payment methods, and view upcoming and previous payments.